Annual Technical Report 2005 on Patent Information Activities submitted by Republic of Korea (SCIT/ATR/PI/2005/KR)

-KIPO is also developing interactive multimedia content on intellectual property (IP) for small and medium-sized enterprises (SMEs) under an agreement with WIPO in November 2004.
-KIPO agreed with the WIPO Worldwide Academy to jointly launch courses such as DL-101 (covering the main areas of IPR in English) and KL-101 (covering science technologies in IP in Korean) for students of domestic universities affiliated with KIPO.
+Jointly with the WIPO Worldwide Academy, KIPO has managed courses such as DL-101 (covering the main areas of IPR in English) and KL-101 (covering science technologies in IP in Korean) for students of domestic universities affiliated with KIPO.

 International Intellectual Property Training Institute

 In 1987, the International Intellectual Property Training Institute (IIPTI) was established in Seoul as a KIPO affiliated organization.
 It initially offered 11 IPR training courses and moved to Daedeok Science Valley in Daejeon with the support of WIPO and the UNDP in February 1991.
-As of 2004, of the total 80 courses, IIPTI offers three courses for foreign trainees as follows:
+As of 2005, of the total 57 courses, IIPTI offers five courses for foreign trainees.

 Assistance to developing countries (sending consultants and experts, receiving trainees from developing countries, etc.)

 Based on the Korea-Fund-in-Trust, WIPO and KIPO jointly conducted the following to help developing member states enhance their capacity to administer IPRs in 2005:

 · Technical consultation for India’s intellectual property office (formal name: Office of the Controller-General of Patents, Designs and Trademarks) in June and September,

 · Deployment of PCT-ROAD (PCT Receiving Office Administration) to Israel, Egypt, Vietnam, Philippine, and India,